maxirozay/Google-Books/readme.md

 # Google Books

-App to search any book through the Google Books API and look at descrpitions and details about books.
+App to search any book through the Google Books API.
+Find descriptions and details about books.

 ### Installation